kishore161003/job/README.md

 Link- https://job-nestle-kishorekp.vercel.app/

-This project is a Recipe sharing Platform, built using NextAuth , NextJS and Tailwind CSS.
+This project is a Job Portal Platform, built using NextAuth , NextJS and Tailwind CSS.
 The primary purpose of creating this project is for learning, practicing, and improving skills in NextJS.

 Overview